Damion Hall

-Damion Hall, also known as Damion "Crazy Legs" Hall is an American R&B singer.
+Damion Hall, also known as Damion "Crazy Legs" Hall is an American R&B singer from Brooklyn, New York.
 He is a member of the new jack swing group Guy and is the brother of Guy member, Aaron Hall.
-He has released one solo album, Straight to the Point in 1994, which spawned one single, "Satisfy You", featuring Chanté Moore.
+He has released one solo album, Straight to the Point, in 1994, which spawned one single, "Satisfy You", featuring Chanté Moore.
 That song managed to reach No. 48 on the Billboard R&B charts.
 He is currently unsigned but managed by celebrity and sports manager Glenn Toby.
+He is the son of Johnella and Aaron Hall II.